 Special thanks to Aaron Soupporis at Engadget for his mentorship, collaborative spirit and going the extra mile on the layout, as well as Jessica Conditt for connecting us.
 Nicholas Ruepp, Kara Massie, Cory Turner, Curtis Orr, Leo Zuniga and Wiebke Vallentin at VV & Activision were all extremely helpful in coordinating the interviews and art assets we needed, even on the eve of the game’s release date.

 I began recollecting each one – the original black-label editions – from a variety of regional used game stores.
 Revisiting the legacy games over the course of my 20’s became an annual hobby, but my years as a professional designer – on top of my game design education – gave me a newfound appreciation for the effort and thoughtfulness that went into each one.
-What’s fascinating is how they preserve a clear evolution in Naughty Dog’s talents and sensibilities, which has been lovingly traced in the remade trilogy.
+What’s fascinating is how they mark a clear evolution in Naughty Dog’s talents and sensibilities, now lovingly preserved in Vicarious Visions’ renditions.

 I still remember waiting for the latest issues of Ultra Game Players or PlayStation Magazine to arrive in our mailbox, just to tear them open for any information on Crash Bandicoot.
-That excitement certainly had a resurgence as VV began releasing details on the N. Sane Trilogy.
-I feel grateful to have gotten to know the team and their vision a little better, and to have an inviting and respected platform like Engadget to publish that experience on.
+That excitement certainly resurfaced as VV began releasing details on the N. Sane Trilogy.
+I’m thankful to have gotten to know the team and their vision a little better, and to have an inviting and respected platform like Engadget to share that experience through.